dsuarezf/text-extractor/README.md

-# extract-to-text
+# text-extractor

-The **extract-to-text** service extracts plain text from files in different formats.
+The **text-extractor** service extracts plain text from files in different formats.
 The following formats are supported:

 * PDF (*.pdf)
 * Word (*.doc, *.docx)